shantoroy/shantoroy.github.io/_posts/2022-11-07-mitre-attack-threat-intelligence-detection-hunting-resources.md

 The `awesome` repositories are pretty good place to start since these curated lists present all varieties of resources available out there.

 That's all for today.
-Until next time, cheers! :sunglasses:
+Until next time, cheers! 😎
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM4NzExOTA1NCwxMTg5NzYyNjg0XX0=
+eyJoaXN0b3J5IjpbLTExMTk4NDA1NTcsMTE4OTc2MjY4NF19
 -->